billkarsh/SpikeGLX/Markdown/SpikeGLX_FAQ.md

 "What does Bill think is the best feature of SpikeGLX?"

-In a nutshell, I worked really hard on experiment integration and synchronization.
+I worked really hard on experiment integration and synchronization.

 As originally conceived the Imec 'Neuropixels' probes recorded lots of neural channels but had very limited auxiliary inputs for accelerometers,